bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

 **Slave2 VM**

-VM name = slave2

-VM hostname = slave2
+Virtual machine name is "slave2".
+Its hostname is "slave2".

 *Resources*: